CarlZeidler/Portfolio/README.md

 ![BackupTitle](https://github.com/CarlZeidler/Portfolio/assets/113012261/7b7a4024-fe88-46de-8ca7-6ab1a6adc267)
 <br>
 Backup was the first non-jam group project I worked on.
 It's a 2D platformer where you play as a robot hacking into a server.
 You continously create backups (checkpoints) of yourself that you can revert to at any time in order to bypass obstacles and get around hazards.
-My main contributions to this project was the guard behaviour, initial laser behavior, triggers and level transitions, and level design.<br>
+My main contributions to this project was the guard behavior, initial laser behavior, triggers and level transitions, and level design.<br>
 <br>
 LINK <- Click here for more info<br>
 <br>